 $11.00 for 3-11 years, or $12.00 for 12 and older, 3.00 for 2 & under

 Related: Best Hikes in Idaho

 This is by far my favorite part of visiting Lava Hot Spring.
 I wasn’t sure what to expect inner tubing here.
-On one hand it sounded boring but on the other hand, people had told me that it was really intense.
+On one hand, it sounded boring but on the other hand, people had told me that it was intense.
 It turned out to be so much fun and the perfect amount of adrenaline.

-What’s nice is that it’s only a 15 minute walk on the sidewalk to get back to the launch point which to me, felt like a good work to reward ratio.
-When you rent your inner tubes, you also have the option to pay for the shuttle which will eliminate the 15 minute walk in between rides however I’d personally just save the money and take the walk.
+What’s nice is that it’s only a 15-minute walk on the sidewalk to get back to the launch point which to me, felt like a good work-to-reward ratio.
+When you rent your inner tubes, you also have the option to pay for the shuttle which will eliminate the 15-minute walk in between rides however I’d personally just save the money and take the walk.